rasple/gr-prg-sim/README.md

 ## D14

-0.5 % is a really narrow definition of an imbalance and using the random number generator it is easy to run into the imbalance state.
+* 0.5 % is a really narrow definition of an imbalance and using the random number generator it is easy to run into the imbalance state.
+* There is no benefit to using distances for measuring pressure imbalance instead of velocities.
+Just adds more complexity.